Křinec: Administrative division

+Etymology

+The initial name of the settlement was Křinice.
+It was derived from the Slavic word krinica, meaning 'spring','well'.

 Geography

 Křinec is located about 11 km northeast of Nymburk and 46 km northeast of Prague.
 It lies in a flat landscape in the Central Elbe Table.
 The highest point is the hill Chotuc at 254 m above sea level.
 The market town is situated on the right bank of the Mrlina River.

 History

 The first written mention of Křinec is from 1352.
 After the Hussite Wars, the village was acquired by a noble family, since then known as the Křinecký of Ronov family.
 They had built the Kuncberk Castle on the eponymous hill above the village.
 They sold the Kuncberk estate to the Kostomlatský of Vřesovice family in 1565.
 Křinec was first referred to as a market town in 1568.

-After the Battle of White Mountain, Křinec was acquired by Albrecht von Wallenstein, who soon gave it to another members of the Waldstein family.
+After the Battle of White Mountain in 1620, Křinec was acquired by Albrecht von Wallenstein, who soon gave it to another members of the Waldstein family.
 In 1649, Křinec was purchased by the Morzin family.
 They had completely rebuilt the market town, badly damaged during the Thirty Years' War.
 They owned Křinec until 1796.